mcsimps2/RedPanda/README.md

 **(1) Resolve during query** You can ask RedPanda to automatically populate any foreign documents during a query in `findByID()` or in `get()`:
 ```
-// This will automatically $lookup (JOIN) the user to the user's company object in the Company database.
+// This will automatically $lookup (JOIN) the employee to the employee's company object in the Company database.
 // We can also populate nested foreign documents with "." dot syntax - here, we also dereference the company's CEO as well,
-// which is another "User" object.
+// which is a "Person" document in "person" collection
-const user = await User.findByID("XXXXXXXX", {
+const employee = await Employee.findByID("XXXXXXXX", {
     populate: ["company", "company.ceo"]
 }
-console.log("The user's company is ", user.company.name);  // The user's company is "Amazon"
+console.log("The employee's company is ", user.company.name);  // The employee's company is "Amazon"
-console.log("The company's CEO is ", user.company.ceo.firstName, user.company.ceo.lastName);  // The company's CEO is Jeff Bezos
+console.log("The company's CEO is ", employee.company.ceo.firstName, employee.company.ceo.lastName);  // The company's CEO is Jeff Bezos

 // You can also automatically populate all foreign references recursively or non-recursively
-const users = await User.where("zipcode", "==", "27606").get({
+const employees = await Employee.where("zipcode", "==", "27606").get({
       populateAll: true // use "false" to populate foreign references non-recursively
 });
 ```